 What’s the Weather Like?

 It’s one thing for your Rottweiler to enjoy being outside when it’s dry, even when it’s a little chilly for humans, but it’s another thing for them to be outside in the cold and rain.
-If it’s raining or there’s snow or ice in the air or on the ground, then your Rottweiler will feel the cold much more quickly.
+If it’s raining or snow or ice in the air or on the ground, your Rottweiler will feel the cold much more quickly.

-Their insulating coat protects them against cold temperatures, but it doesn’t work as effectively if it’s wet.
+Their insulating coat protects them against cold temperatures, but it doesn’t work as effectively if wet.
 It’s the difference between wearing a dry blanket around your shoulders or wearing one that’s been dropped in a puddle.

 This brings us to a vital aspect of keeping any dog outside.

 If your Rottweiler has a warm, dry place to shelter in when the weather’s particularly terrible, then they’ll be more than happy to be outside all day.

 Rottweilers love to be outside, even in the cool night air, but this is only because they know that when it gets too cold, there’s a warm place to disappear to that will protect them from the elements.

 The shelter must be weatherproof, have warm blankets and water, and be free of leaks and drafts.